medienrocker/TaktRechner/README.md

 Than I thought, maybe integrate a click Metronome, cause you allready did the math...
 ...to be continued ;)

 It is by far not very accurate and there are some usabillity meehhs.
-But it it fun and I learn alot on the way.
+But it is fun and I learn alot on the way.

 Roadmap:
 - create Android App